 Piacere takes essere (to be) in compound tenses.

-Piaciuto has to agree with what was liked, not with who liked it.
+Piaciuto must agree with what was liked, not who liked it.

 PRESENT